chrisytharp/GoCheckPasswordListForPassword/README.md

 ## Checking if a Password List Contains a Substring

-Use this command to check if the password list contains a specified substring:
+Use this script and command to check if the password list contains a specified substring and print out what passwords contain that substring:
 ```sh
 go run DoesItCoontainSubString.go "substringToCheck" "passwordlist.txt"